Warter21/lg_tv_serial/README.md

 # LG TV Serial

-Custom integration for Home Assistant to control LG TVs that support the serial control protocol
+Custom integration for Home Assistant to control LG TVs that support the serial control protocol.
+This fork has been modified for the LG 42LY95.

 The protocol is [documented by LG here](https://www.lg.com/ca_en/support/product-support/troubleshoot/help-library/cs-CT20098005-20153058982994/).
 Kudos for LG for making the protocol specification available.

 This is a quickly whipped up integration but seems to work fine for me for a while now (mostly to just turn on/off the TV).

-I am unsure for what range of TV models this applies, I have a 42LW5400 model from 2011 which has a DB9 serial connector for this protocol.
+The original author was unsure for what range of TV models this applies, having tested it on a 42LW5400 model from 2011 which has a DB9 serial connector for this protocol.
+This fork has been tested and confirmed working on the LG 42LY95.
 Check the owners manual of your TV (downloadable from LG website) to see if it supports this protocol.

 ## Gotchas